University of Montpellier: History

 In 1529, after some years as an apothecary, Nostradamus entered the University of Montpellier to study for a doctorate in medicine.
 He was expelled shortly afterwards when it was discovered that he had been an apothecary, a "manual trade" expressly banned by the university statutes.
 The expulsion document (BIU Montpellier, Register S 2 folio 87) still exists in the faculty library.
 Rabelais took his medical degree at Montpellier, and his portrait hangs among the gallery of professors.

-The Jardin des plantes de Montpellier, founded in 1593, is the oldest botanical garden in France.
+The Jardin des Plantes de Montpellier, founded in 1593, is the oldest botanical garden in France.
 It was in this school that the biological theory of vitalism, elaborated by Barthez (1734–1806), had its origin.
-The French Revolution did not interrupt the existence of the faculty of medicine.
+The French Revolution did not interrupt the existence of the School of Medicine.
 The Benedictine monastery that had been converted into the bishop's palace, was given to house the medical school in 1795.
 A gallery devoted to the portraits of professors since 1239 contains one of Rabelais.

-The school of theology had its origins in lectures in the convents: St. Anthony of Padua, Raymundus Lullus, and the Dominican Bernard of Trilia all lectured.
-Two letters of King John II prove that a faculty of theology existed at Montpellier independently of the convents, in January 1350.
+The School of Theology had its origins in lectures in the convents: St. Anthony of Padua, Raymundus Lullus, and the Dominican Bernard of Trilia all lectured.
+Two letters of King John II prove that a School of Theology existed at Montpellier independently of the convents, in January 1350.
 By a Bull of 17 December 1421, Pope Martin V granted canonical institution to this faculty and united it closely with the faculty of law.

-In the 16th century the local triumph of Calvinism interrupted the somewhat somnolent Catholic school of theology, which was reinstated in 1622; but the rivalries of Dominicans and Jesuits interfered seriously with the prosperity of the faculty, which disappeared at the Revolution.
+In the 16th century the local triumph of Calvinism interrupted the somewhat somnolent Catholic School of Theology, which was reinstated in 1622; but the rivalries of Dominicans and Jesuits interfered seriously with the prosperity of the faculty, which disappeared at the Revolution.
 In better days, among Montpellier's illustrious pupils of law were Petrarch, who spent four years at Montpellier, and among its lecturers were William of Nogaret, chancellor to Philip IV, Guillaume de Grimoard, afterwards Pope Urban V, and Pedro de Luna, afterwards antipope Benedict XIII.

 Like all other provincial universities of France, that of Montpellier was suppressed at the outbreak of the French Revolution in 1793.
-The faculties of science and of letters were re-established in 1810; that of law in 1880.
+The School of Science and the School of Letters were re-established in 1810; the School of Law in 1880.
 The University of Montpellier was officially re-organised in 1969, on the aftermath of May 1968 and the students' revolt all over the country.
-It was split into its successor institutions the University of Montpellier 1 (comprising the former faculties of medicine, law, and economy), University of Montpellier 2 (science and technology) and University of Montpellier 3 (social sciences, humanities and liberal arts).
+It was split into its successor institutions the University of Montpellier 1 (comprising the former schools of medicine, law, and economy), University of Montpellier 2 (science and technology) and University of Montpellier 3 (social sciences, humanities and liberal arts).